thewchan/uxf/py/README.md

 # Python UXF Library

+UXF is a plain text human readable optionally typed storage format.
+UXF may serve as a convenient alternative to csv, ini, json, sqlite, toml, xml, or yaml.

 For details of the Uniform eXchange Format (UXF) supported by this library, see the [UXF Overview](../README.md). ([PyPI link to UXF Overview](https://github.com/mark-summerfield/uxf/blob/main/README.md).)